Training FAQs

 CAN Training & Accessibility Consultation

-These include sport coaches, recreation staff, first responders, mental health providers, school staff, employers, travel organizations, and a range of community venues.
+These include sport coaches, recreation staff, summer camp leaders, first responders, mental health providers, crisis line workers, employers, travel organizations, and a range of community venues.

 We are proud to provide customized solutions for a range of sectors.
 If you don’t see your organization type listed, reach out to us directly at training@canucksautism.ca.
 We will be happy to help!